-There are billions of websites on the Internet, each of them unique in its own way.
-With such diversity in the type of website, it should come as no surprise that there are also many different options when it comes to the type of web hosting needed to run them all.
-Finding the best type of web hosting for your specific situation can be a challenge.
-Learning about the different types of hosting will help you to make the best decision for your business.
+There are billions of websites on the internet, each unique.
+With such diversity, it should come as no surprise there are also many options for the web hosting needed to run all the websites.
+Finding the best type of web hosting for your specific situation can be challenging.
+Learning about the different types of hosting will help you make the best decision for your business.

-- Spreading site across servers: Having one copy of the website spread out over multiple servers is essentially creating one large virtual environment.
-This gives the website a greater total amount of system resources to serve the site to visitors.
+- Spreading the site across servers: Having one copy of the website spread out over multiple servers creates one large virtual environment, giving the website a greater amount of system resources to serve the site to visitors.

-- Having site fully on multiple servers in one location: Having a website copied onto multiple physical servers is ideal for redundancy.
-In this situation, the traffic to the site can either be load balanced on each server or go to one exclusively and use the other only as a backup in the event that the primary server goes down.
+- Having the site fully on multiple servers in one location: Copying a website onto multiple physical servers is ideal for redundancy.
+The traffic to the site can either be load balanced on each server or go to one exclusively and use the other only as a backup if the primary server goes down.

-- Having site fully on multiple servers in multiple locations: If you have site visitors from many geographic locations or want additional redundancy, having full copies of the site in multiple physical locations makes sense.
-This can help to keep your site operational at all times.
+- Having the site fully on multiple servers in many locations: If you have site visitors from many geographic locations or want additional redundancy, having full copies of the site in multiple physical locations keeps your site operational at all times.

 What Is the Difference Between Dedicated Hosting and Other Types of Hosting?

-Understanding the difference between dedicated hosting and the various other options that are available is relatively simple.
+Understanding the difference between dedicated hosting and the other options is relatively simple.
 While dedicated servers have access to all of the system resources of the entire server ― or multiple servers ― that is not the case with other hosting options.
-The other common hosting options, and some basic differences, are as follows:

-- Shared hosting: Shared hosting is when one physical server is used for websites from many different people or businesses.
-All of the sites on the server share the system resources of the entire server.
-One powerful server can be used to host dozens, or even hundreds, of smaller sites.
+- Shared hosting: This represents one physical server used for websites from many different people or businesses.
+All of the sites share the system resources of the entire server.
+One powerful server can host dozens, or even hundreds, of smaller sites.
 Shared hosting is ideal for smaller sites that don’t get a huge amount of traffic.

-- Virtual private servers (VPSs): VPSs are when one physical server is split up between multiple customer sites.
-Unlike shared hosting, however, each customer on the server is given exclusive access to a set amount of the system resources at all times.
+- Virtual private servers (VPS): This is one physical server split up between multiple customer sites.
+Unlike shared hosting, each customer on the server is given exclusive access to a set amount of the system resources at all times.
 This helps to prevent a heavy load on one website from impacting the others on the server.
-Virtual private servers are typically for midsized websites.
+VPS are typically for midsize websites.

-- Cloud hosting: Cloud hosting is where multiple physical servers are logically combined to form one virtual environment.
-Multiple customer websites are then added to that environment.
-Cloud hosting can either have all the sites share the cloud resources ― cloud shared hosting ― or have exclusive access to a set amount of it ― cloud VPS hosting.
+- Cloud hosting: This describes when multiple physical servers are logically combined to form one virtual environment, and multiple customer websites are added to that environment.
+Cloud hosting can either have all the sites share the resources (cloud shared hosting) ― or have exclusive access to a set amount (cloud VPS hosting).

 When Should You Use Dedicated Hosting?

-Beyond these situations, however, you typically want to choose another hosting solution that is less expensive and easier to use.
-In general, only those with plenty of experience managing websites want to consider dedicated hosting.
-Of course, if you’re in a situation where you need this level of service, no other option will provide you with the resources, stability, and other benefits of a dedicated server.
+Beyond these situations, however, it is best to choose a less expensive hosting solution that is easier to use.
+In general, only those with plenty of experience managing websites should consider dedicated hosting.
+If you’re in a situation where you need this level of service, no other option will provide you with the resources, stability, and other benefits of a dedicated server.

-- Full control of the server: Dedicated servers allow you to control everything about the device.
-This means you can choose any operating system, content management system, database type, and much more.
-You can also decide if and when to perform upgrades or other changes, which give you better control of uptime.
+- You have complete control of the server: Dedicated servers allow you to control everything about the device.
+You can choose any operating system, content management system, database type, and more.
+Also, you can decide if and when to perform upgrades or other changes, giving you better uptime control.

-- Ability to customize your server: When signing up for a dedicated server, the hosting company typically lets you choose from several different server makes and models.
+- The ability to customize your server: The hosting company typically lets you choose from several different server makes and models.
 This allows you to get the exact configuration you’re seeking.
 Some hosting companies even let you order a custom-built server that will be housed in their data center.

-- You are responsible: Unless you also pay for management services, you’re responsible for things like updates and configuration settings.
-This means you need to have a good understanding of how web hosting hardware and software works to avoid any problems.
+- It requires responsibility: Unless you also pay for management services, you’re responsible for updates and configuration settings.
+You need a good understanding of how web hosting hardware and software work to avoid problems.

-- Commitment: Some web hosting companies require you to commit to a set amount of time that you have the server.
-Since the hosting company has to buy the server up front, they often don’t allow you to cancel ― without a penalty ― right away.
+- You’ll have to commit: Some web hosting companies require you to commit to a set amount of time you have on the server.
+Since the hosting company has to buy the server upfront, they often don’t allow you to cancel ― without a penalty ― within your contract term.

 What Is the Cost of Dedicated Hosting Compared to Other Types of Hosting?

-The price of dedicated hosting largely depends on the system specs of the server that you need.
-In general, dedicated servers will start around $100 per month and go up from there.
-The price can change dramatically, however, based on many different factors related to the server itself as well as any other services that you need from the hosting company.
+The price of dedicated hosting largely depends on the system specs of the server you need.
+Dedicated servers start around $80 per month and go up to $500 or more.
+The price can change dramatically based on many factors related to the server and any other services you need from the hosting company.

-If you decide that dedicated hosting is what you need, you want to choose the best hosting provider possible.
-At Digital.com, we regularly analyze all the different hosting providers to see which ones are providing customers the best services at the best prices.
-You can read our list of the best dedicated web hosting companies, which offers recommendations on the ones that are currently providing the best levels of service.
+If you decide on dedicated hosting, choose the best hosting provider possible.
+At Digital.com, we regularly analyze all the hosting providers to see which ones provide customers with top services at the best prices.
+Our list of the best dedicated web hosting companies recommends those currently providing the best service levels.